Blossom

 Esme

 Esme came to the sanctuary after she was surrendered as a runt.
 As a Yorkshire pig, she is only 15% of the size she should be.
 She has a neurological disorder with a hypermetric gait, which results in her having a minor tremor.
 This also causes her to have a signature "prance" when she runs.
 She has a ferocious appetite and she is exceptionally active!
-Esme lives with Annabelle and they are the best of friends. |
+Esme lives with Annabelle and Wilson and they are the best of friends. |

 Ernie